Portrait-Antolina-Ortiz

 WRITER

-“The only true way to be at peace was ot to believe nothing, to be open to the void.
-To be like a shell with no voice, pushed by the sea on the sand, engulfed by the waves.”
+“The only true way to be at peace was to believe in nothing, to open oneself to the void.
+To be like a voiceless shell that the sea pushes onto the sand, that the waves swallow.”

 – Otumba, Antolina ORTIZ MOORE.